Johang727/Johang727/README.md

   <img src="https://github.com/Johang727/Johang727/blob/main/assets/software_label.png" width="500" />
 </p>

-I tend to use Visual Studio Code on Linux for most projects, however, I'm experimenting with Unity.
+I tend to use Visual Studio Code on Linux for most projects.

+I used to use Scratch for game making, but have decided to do some more experimenting with Unity.